Visit our keyboard shortcuts docs for details

 Shuttle service doesn't begin until 7 am, so if you're arriving prior to then, you can walk on the road (closed to all but authorized vehicles) from either parking area to the trailhead.

 The nearest campgrounds are Upper, Lower, and North Pines Campgrounds, but reservations are very difficult to get in summer.
-Camp 4 walk-in campground is also busy.
-The nearest campgrounds outside Yosemite Valley that may have some first-come, first-served space are Bridalveil Creek and Tamarack Flat Campgrounds.
+Camp 4 may also be an option and depending on the time of year may require a reservation or be first-come, first-served.

 Don't forget your camera and have a safe, enjoyable hike!